NOCA Student / Instructor Handbook

 - "Students" refers to anyone signed up online through CircusDB for a NOCA class.

-- "Observers" refers to anyone present inside the studio or lobby during a NOCA class, private lesson, or rehearsal who is not signed up for the class, and therefore should not be participating in class activities.
+- "Observers" refers to anyone present inside the studio or lobby during a NOCA class, private lesson, or rehearsal who is not signed up for that activity, and therefore should not be participating.

 - "NOCA" refers to Night Owl Circus Arts LLC.